jamesgeorgewilliams/rehype-wrap-sibling/README.md

 A [rehype](https://github.com/rehypejs/rehype?tab=readme-ov-file#plugins) plugin to wrap a selected element and its next sibling element in a container element.

-- The plugin will wrap all occurrences of the provided selector and its next sibling if one exists
+- The plugin will wrap all occurrences of the provided selector and its next sibling if one exists.
-- HTML comments between the selected element and its next sibling element will not be preserved
+- HTML comments between the selected element and its next sibling element will not be preserved.

 ## Installation